 Reasons for TECA include problems like chronic infection, tumours, or occasionally trauma.
-Where the problem is chronic infection, it often affects both ears and we can often do both TECAs under one anaesthetic to shorten convalescence and to reduce costs.
+Where the problem is a chronic infection, it often affects both ears and we can often do both TECAs under one anaesthetic to shorten convalescence and to reduce costs.
 It can be really surprising how much happier these patients are after their surgery, which shows what chronic pain they must have been in beforehand.

 Complications which we occasionally encounter include wound breakdown and nerve problems (which are usually temporary) with loss of blinking on the affected side or a condition called Horner’s syndrome which involves a small pupil, a droopy eyelid and protrusion of the “3rd eyelid”.